-- 1. Fit the caliper over the rotor and onto the caliper bracket. - 2.
+- 1. Fit the caliper over the rotor and onto the caliper bracket.
+The edges of the cutout in the dust shield, near where the caliper will reside, may need to be ground down a small amount to ease correct caliper mounting. - 2.
 Secure the caliper with the 2 shoulder bolts provided.
-Use a small amount of #271 (red) thread locker on these bolt's threads and torque them to 65 ft-lbs. - 3.
+Use a small amount of red thread locker on these bolt's threads and torque them to 65 ft-lbs. - 3.
 The calipers are side specific.
 The bleeder must be oriented upward.
 If not, you have mounted the wrong caliper.